hasura/ndc-open-api-lambda/README.md

 # start the NodeJS Lambda Connector
 npm run watch
 ```
 By default, both the CLI and the Docker container output logs in JSON fromat.
-To change that to a more humane readable format during development, please set the env var `NDC_OAS_LAMBDA_PRETTY_LOGS=true`
+To change that to a more human readable format during development, please set the env var `NDC_OAS_LAMBDA_PRETTY_LOGS=true`

 ## Supported Request Types
 Request Type | Query | Path | Body | Headers